 Interestingly, and incredibly relevant, is the fact that the New Testament name of Amman was Philadelphia.
 The city was given that name by Ptolemy II Philadelphos, the Helenic king of Egypt, in his own honor, and was changed to Amman in the third century AD.
 I am not certain how the Antichrist will use this fact, but I believe he will likely point to the Philadelphia of Revelation 3:7-13 and claim this is a prophecy for his city.
 He will likely use God’s promises to that church and apply them to himself and his followers.
 Is it possible that Amman could actually change its name back to Philadelphia?
 Stranger things have happened!

-The question we need to ask is “Why doesn’t the Antichrist defeat Jordan?”
+The question we need to ask is “Why doesn’t the Antichrist defeat this nation?”
 Is it possible that this little nation, even smaller than Israel, is too powerful for the Antichrist to defeat?
 Of course not.
-The best explanation for this is that he is their favourite son.
-He has no reason to defeat Jordan because they are on his side from the beginning of his career!
+The best explanation for this is that he is their favorite son.
+He has no reason to defeat this nation because they are on his side from the beginning of his career!
 He has Edomite blood in him, and this is why the Lord says of Edom:

 “Whereas Edom saith, We are impoverished, but we will return and build the desolate places; thus saith the LORD of hosts, They shall build, but I will throw down; and they shall call them, The border of wickedness, and, The people against whom the LORD hath indignation for ever.”
 (Malachi 1:4)